 Every year, during the elections period, we are always amazed by the innovative and unusual ways that candidates chose to campaign for the votes of their fellow students.
 This guide will give you some great tips on how to build the most effective campaign possible.
-We know that this year will be different to previous elections, but we will help you to make the most of the election.

-It's important to point out that you don't need to do absolutely everything in this guide to win (although the more you do will obviously help), and there are obviously things not included because well, we haven't thought of them yet.
-Every candidate has the same small budget, but it is important to note that each year the successful candidates are those who focus on the most effective methods - are creative and talk to as many students as possible.
-Talk to any previous candidates and they will tell you that election campaigns are a great experience where, win or lose, you will make friends, meet people you would never normally come into contact with and develop skills you never thought you would and most importantly have fun!
+It's important to point out that you don't need to do absolutely everything in this guide to win (although the more you do will obviously help), and there are obviously things not included because well, we haven't thought of them yet!
+Every candidate has the same restricted budget, but it is important to note that each year the successful candidates are those who focus on the most effective methods - are creative and talk to as many students as possible.
+Talk to any previous candidates and they will tell you that election campaigns are a great experience where, win or lose, you will make friends, meet people you would never normally encounter and develop skills you never thought you would and most importantly have fun.